Navy Suicide Prevention Training for Providers

 This two-hour training module provides training in the assessment of suicidal ideation and behavior with military connected individuals.
 This training begins with a review of the epidemiology of suicide within the military population.
 Next, Department of Defense (DoD) and Department of Navy instructions related to suicide prevention and reporting are reviewed.
 Participants will be introduced to the Self-Directed Violence Classification System (SDVCS), a nomenclature supported by the DoD/Veterans Affairs (VA) for self-directed violence and suicidal behavior.
 In addition, a review of two theories of suicide - the Fluid Vulnerability Theory and the Interpersonal Psychological Theory are discussed.
 The 2019 VA/DoD Clinical Practice Guidelines for Assessment and Management of Patients at Risk for Suicide are reviewed focusing on suicide risk evaluations.
 Initial management of suicidal patients is presented including in-depth discussion of crisis response and safety planning for suicide.
 Finally, evidence-based treatments are highlighted along with postvention principles and suggested resources for additional information

-Physicians, Physician Assistants, Nurses, Social Workers, Psychologists, Case Managers.
+Physicians, Physician Assistants, Nurses, Social Workers, and Psychologists.
 A certificate of attendance is available for all other attendees.

 1. Characterize components of risk assessment for suicide with a focus on military-specific risk and protective factors.

 2. Apply one psychological theory of suicide to the process of suicide risk assessment.